 BUDGET: Municipio Sea – is a lovely B&B in the Port of Naples neighborhood.
 It is within walking distance of major city attractions and close to the Alibus station for the airport and Mollo Beverello (the ferry port to Sorrento, Capri, Ischia, etc.).
 It is a great value for money.

 Best things to do in Naples Italy

 TOP 10 NAPOLI ATTRACTIONS:

 The Cloister of the Monastery of St. Clara of Assisi

 The Church of New Jesus

 The Seven Acts of Mercy by Caravaggio at the Pio Monte of Mercy

 Spaccanapoli is the main street of Naples.
 It is the heartbeat of Naples.

 This 1.2 mi (2 km) street goes through the historic center of Naples.
 Spaccanapoli means ‘Naples splitter’.
 Spaccanapoli Street architecturally divides the Old City of Naples.

 Spaccanapoli is a landmark of the historic center of Naples (a UNESCO World Heritage Site).
 Naples Spaccanapoli Street is one of the three ancient Greek-Roman decumani streets.
 Spaccanapoli is the ancient Decumanus Inferiore that connected the northern and southern parts of the city.
-Spaccanapoli is Decumanus Inferiore, while Via dei Tribunali is Decumano Maggiore.
+Spaccanapoli is Decumanus Inferiore, while Via dei Tribunali (another street in Naples, Italy) is Decumano Maggiore.